tmatilai/ruuvi2mqtt/README.md

 Pre-build binaries and container images can be found in <https://github.com/tmatilai/ruuvi2mqtt>.

 An example configuration file can be seen in [ruuvi2mqtt.yaml](./ruuvi2mqtt.yaml).
-Configuration file is by default searched from the working directory, but the path can be specified with `CONFIG_FILE` environment variable.
+Configuration file is by default searched from the working directory, but the path can be specified with `--config` CLI option or `CONFIG_FILE` environment variable.

 Example command to run in a Docker container: